Merck & Co., Inc. (NYSE:MRK) Shares Sold by Fifth Third Bancorp

 Fifth Third Bancorp reduced its stake in shares of Merck & Co., Inc. (NYSE:MRK) by 2.4% during the 3rd quarter, Holdings Channel.com reports.
 The fund owned 742,284 shares of the company’s stock after selling 18,115 shares during the quarter.
 Fifth Third Bancorp’s holdings in Merck & Co., Inc. were worth $55,753,000 as of its most recent SEC filing.

 Other large investors also recently made changes to their positions in the company.
 Cowen Prime Advisors LLC acquired a new stake in Merck & Co., Inc. during the 2nd quarter worth $31,000.
 PARK CIRCLE Co raised its stake in Merck & Co., Inc. by 100.0% during the 2nd quarter.
 PARK CIRCLE Co now owns 400 shares of the company’s stock worth $31,000 after acquiring an additional 200 shares in the last quarter.
-Itau Unibanco Holding S.A. acquired a new position in Merck & Co., Inc. in the second quarter valued at $37,000.
+Itau Unibanco Holding S.A. acquired a new stake in Merck & Co., Inc. during the 2nd quarter worth $37,000.
 AlphaMark Advisors LLC acquired a new position in Merck & Co., Inc. in the second quarter valued at $39,000.
 Finally, Lake Point Wealth Management acquired a new position in Merck & Co., Inc. in the second quarter valued at $40,000.
 Hedge funds and other institutional investors own 71.79% of the company’s stock.

 In other Merck & Co., Inc. news, CFO Caroline Litchfield sold 18,335 shares of the company’s stock in a transaction dated Thursday, November 4th.
 The shares were sold at an average price of $91.00, for a total value of $1,668,485.00.
 The sale was disclosed in a filing with the SEC, which is available at the SEC website.
 Also, insider Kenneth C. Frazier sold 663,881 shares of the company’s stock in a transaction dated Tuesday, November 9th.
 The shares were sold at an average price of $82.26, for a total transaction of $54,610,851.06.
 The disclosure for this sale can be found here.
 In the last three months, insiders have sold 936,784 shares of company stock worth $78,682,559.
 0.32% of the stock is owned by insiders.